LukusCRichards/FPS-Counter.md/README.md

 GUI.Label(fpsRect, "FPS: " + string.Format("{0:0.0}", fps), style); // The numbers in curly brackets control the amount of visible numbers ({0:0.0} = 0.0)

 ## How to Test the Script
+If you want to see if it works properly when the game loses performance as it plays, you can add a high polly mesh into your project and duplicate it repeatedly so it takes up more performance.
+Afterwards you can create another script called CameraRotation that makes the camera rotate automatically so you can see when the performance is good and when it is bad.